 Note: All other funding comes from UC Hastings and court awards.

-A lot of our work is made possible because of this funding, and we are deeply grateful to our supporters for their contributions.
-For any questions related to the Center’s funding or if you would like to make a donation, please contact Professor Robin Feldman at firstname.lastname@example.org.
+Our work is made possible because of this funding, and we are deeply grateful to our supporters for their contributions.
+For any questions related to the Center’s funding or if you would like to make a donation, please contact Professor Robin Feldman at email@example.com.